 Assistance for Students with Special Learning Needs

 Eastern Mennonite Seminary is committed to working out reasonable and acceptable arrangements for satisfactory completion of course requirements for students with learning difficulties.
-When the student or instructor becomes aware of such difficulties, the instructor may refer the student to the Academic Support Center.
-In consultation with the student and the Academic Support Center, the instructor will develop reasonable and appropriate alternatives for course requirements which are directly affected by the disabilities.
+When the student or instructor becomes aware of such difficulties, the instructor may refer the student to the Academic Success Center.
+In consultation with the student and the Academic Success Center, the instructor will develop reasonable and appropriate alternatives for course requirements which are directly affected by the disabilities.
 The student’s advisor and the associate dean should be informed of these arrangements.
 In case of failure to reach agreement, the student may appeal to the Seminary Academic Committee.

 Class Privileges of Spouses